 Standard or Special Certificate?

-There are two kinds of airplane airworthiness certificate: standard and special.
+There are two kinds of airplane airworthiness certificates: standard and special.
 What’s the difference?
 A standard airworthiness certificate is the Federal Aviation Administration’s official authorization that allows for the operation of aircraft in these categories:

 - Manned free balloons